folkertvanheusden/qamh/README.md

 Due to the unavailability for a long time already of the Grains module, I decided to recreate the device.
 This repo contains the Kicad schematics and PCB design.
+It is not a literal conversion: some features were added and the layout is different.

 This device is an Eurorack/Doepfer-A100 modulair-synthesizer module.
 It allows you to upload your own firmware and then produce whatever effect you want it to do.